Camptodactyly: Genetics

 The pattern of inheritance is determined by the phenotypic expression of a gene—which is called expressivity.
 Camptodactyly can be passed on through generations in various levels of phenotypic expression, which include both or only one hand.
 This means that the genetic expressivity is incomplete.
 It can be inherited from either parent.

 In most of its cases, camptodactyly occurs sporadically, but it has been found in several studies that it is inherited as an autosomal dominant condition.

 Treatment

 If a contracture is less than 30 degrees, it may not interfere with normal functioning.
 The common treatment is splinting and occupational therapy.
 Surgery is the last option for most cases as the result may not be satisfactory.

 Etymology

-The name is derived from the ancient Greek words kamptos (bent) and daktylos (finger).
+The name is derived from the ancient Greek words καμπτός, kamptos (bent) and δάκτυλος, daktylos (finger).